 Cinven is a leading international private equity firm, founded in 1977.
 Funds advised or managed by Cinven Limited acquire companies with a European focus that will benefit from Cinven’s expertise of growing and building companies globally.
 Cinven funds can also invest selectively in businesses in North America.
 Cinven focuses on six sectors: Business Services, Consumer, Financial Services, Healthcare, Industrials, and Technology, Media and Telecommunications.

 Cinven Limited has its principal place of business in the UK.
 It is authorised and regulated by the UK Financial Conduct Authority.
-Other entities within Cinven operate out of offices in Frankfurt, Guernsey, Luxembourg, Madrid, Milan, New York and Paris.
+Other entities within Cinven operate out of offices in Frankfurt, Luxembourg, Madrid, Milan, New York and Paris.

 Our Policies and Processes